-How To Use Affiliate Affiliate Links on Pinterest
+How To Use Affiliate Links on Pinterest in 2019

 Today, I’m going to show you exactly how to make money on Pinterest with affiliate links in 2018.
 You’ve already learned about this wonderful passive income stream called affiliate marketing.
 Maybe at the moment, affiliate links are sprinkled throughout your blog posts.
 Now you wait and wait and wait for the commissions, but…

 No matter how much time you spend writing reviews and sharing links, no one is purchasing through your affiliate links.
 It’s frustrating to the max!
 Oh, I’ve been there, and I started to think that maybe affiliate marketing wasn’t for me.

 This post contains affiliate links as explained in my disclosure policy

 Then I made my very first affiliate sale for my favorite travel blogging course.
 It was a recurring payment of $38.80 (someone purchased the course on a payment plan.)
 I was over the moon!
 I had been promoting that course for 2 months before I finally made a sale.
 This small win encouraged me to continue trying different strategies to promote affiliate products.

 Writing blog posts (such as reviews, tutorials, and product comparisons) is a great affiliate marketing strategy.
 But it can be time-consuming.
 What if I told you there was a quicker way?
 You can use affiliate links on Pinterest to promote your affiliate products.
 When I started doing that, my affiliate income climbed faster.
 Today, I’ll go over how to create affiliate pins and upload them to Pinterest.
 And the best part?
 You don’t even need to be a blogger to do this!